 Have a night out at the Crown Casino

-SEA LIFE Melbourne Aquarium, along the banks of the Yarra River, is one of the best-loved destinations in Melbourne!
-It is a world-class aquarium!
+The SEA LIFE Melbourne Aquarium, situated on the banks of the Yarra River, is a popular tourist destination in the city.
+In other words, it's a top-notch aquarium!

 Melbourne International Comedy Festival